Rohaenat-Eniola-Mustapha/InfraTour/README.md

    open index.html
    ```

+Or

+1. Go to settings in the repository
+2. click on Pages
+3. Click the link to visit the site

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.